Release date: 02/06/2020

 On Tuesday 9 June the Secretary of State for Eduction announced that "it was not possible with current public health guidance for all pupils to return to school for a month before the school holidays".
 Read the full speech to the House of Commons.

-NGA’s resources for governing boards on COVID-19 are here and governors, trustees and clerks can contact us for further information and advice on our GOLDLine service.
+NGA have provided resources for governing boards on COVID-19 and governors, trustees and clerks can contact us for further information and advice on our GOLDLine service.

 The National Governance Association is an independent charity that aims to improve the educational standards and wellbeing of young people in state schools in England by increasing the effectiveness of governing boards and promoting high standards.
 We are experts in school and trust governance, providing information, advice and guidance, professional development and e-learning.
 We represent the views of governors, trustees and clerks at a national level and work closely with, and lobby, UK government and educational bodies.